 A History of the Bible: The Story of the World's Most Influential Book #ad - And while it provides a firm foundation for centuries of Christian teaching, variety, it denies the depth, and richness of this fascinating text.
 In a history of the bible, but rather a product of a long and intriguing process, John Barton argues that the Bible is not a prescription to a complete, fixed religious system, which has inspired Judaism and Christianity, but still does not describe the whole of either religion.

 Back Bay Books.
 A literary history of our most influential book of all time, by an Oxford scholar and Anglican priestIn our culture, the Bible is monolithic: It is a collection of books that has been unchanged and unchallenged since the earliest days of the Christian church.
 The idea of the bible as "holy scripture, " a non-negotiable authority straight from God, has prevailed in Western society for some time.

-A Handful of DustBack Bay Books #ad - A Handful of Dust #ad - In a novel that combines tragedy, comedy, and savage irony, Evelyn Waugh indelibly captures the irresponsible mood of the "crazy and sterile generation" between the wars.
+A Handful of DustBack Bay Books #ad - In a novel that combines tragedy, comedy, and savage irony, Evelyn Waugh indelibly captures the irresponsible mood of the "crazy and sterile generation" between the wars.
 She drifts into an affair with the shallow socialite John Beaver and forsakes Tony for the Belgravia set.
 Selected by modern library as one of the 100 best novels of the century, this "absolutely delightful" novel New York Times movingly and comically chronicles the breakdown of a marriage and the disintegration of English society in the years after World War I.

 .
 Back Bay Books.
 After seven years of marriage, the gothic mansion that is the pride and joy of her husband, the beautiful Lady Brenda Last has grown bored with life at Hetton Abbey, Tony.